* Main Shi'ite opposition group not joining protests

 The small Gulf Arab state and Western ally that hosts the U.S. Fifth Fleet has been buffeted by bouts of unrest since February 2011 when an uprising led by members of the Shi'ite majority demanded the al-Khalifa dynasty give up power.

-The authorities crushed the revolt but protests and clashes have persisted despite talks between government and opposition, leaving Bahrain on the front line of a fight for regional influence between Shi'ite Iran and Sunni Saudi Arabia.
+The authorities crushed the revolt but protests and clashes have persisted despite continuing talks between government and opposition, leaving Bahrain on the front line of a tussle for regional influence between Shi'ite Iran and Sunni Saudi Arabia.

-Bahrain's largest opposition group, the Islamist al Wefaq Society, said it was not planning to join officially but it supported the right to peaceful demonstrations.
+Bahrain's largest opposition group, the Islamist al Wefaq Society, said it was not planning to officially join protests although it supported the right to peaceful demonstrations.

 "From what I have been hearing around, I know that it is going to be a peaceful movement but having said that I also expect clashes between the government forces and the protesters, because they are against all protests and demonstrations," the Wefaq leader, Sheikh Ali Salman, told Reuters.

-A Reuters witness said he saw police reinforcements, including some armoured vehicles, being deployed late on Tuesday outside mainly Shi'ite villages such as Sanabis, Sitra and Budaya where protests have previously taken place.
+A Reuters witness said he saw police reinforcements, including some armoured vehicles, being deployed on Tuesday night outside mainly Shi'ite villages such as Sanabis, Sitra and Budaya where protests have previously taken place.

 Complaining of discrimination against majority Shi'ites in areas such employment and public services, the opposition is demanding a constitutional monarchy with a government chosen from within a democratically elected parliament.